top of page

 • Fat that has fallen or is displaced

-Rejuvenation procedures typically performed in conjunction with a facelift are brow lift, to correct a sagging or deeply furrowed brow, and eyelid surgery to rejuvenate aging eyes.
+Rejuvenation procedures commonly performed alongside a facelift include a brow lift to correct a sagging or deeply furrowed brow and eyelid surgery to refresh aging eyes.

 Ideal Candidates